madacol/blog/install youtube-dl in android.md

 ## Youtube-dl

-This will only install youtube-dl in termux, you need to run it manually from the terminal, e.g `youtube-dl https://youtu.be/blahblahblah`
+This will only install youtube-dl in termux, sharing a URL to Termux will not work, you'll need to run the command manually from the terminal, e.g `youtube-dl https://youtu.be/blahblahblah`

 ```bash
     # Ask for storage permission